New campaign allies strange bedfellows in support of anti-organic, pro-GMO and pro-synthetic food agenda. By Jonathan Matthews

 For George Monbiot it must be extremely gratifying to have a well-funded organisation focusing so heavily on not just promoting the ideas in his latest book but enthusiastically tailoring their lobbying and campaign activities around them.
 And the fact that Mark Lynas is one of Monbiot’s closest friends – for many years they even lived next door to each other in East Oxford – must have added to the attractions of working together on this campaign.

 But that friendship and the rebranding around his vision may have blinded Monbiot to why teaming up with Lynas and the ecomodernists is a seriously bad idea.
 And it’s not just a question of the politics around their agenda – starkly illustrated by having a pan-European “green” group with a political office in Brussels conducting a high-profile campaign that seeks to repeal organic targets and promote GMOs at just the political moment it serves the pesticide lobby best.
-It’s also, as we shall see in part two of this investigation, because the actions of Lynas and other leading ecomodernists have consistently been marked by a disturbing lack of integrity, an extreme animosity towards other environmentalists, and a willingness to ally themselves with unsavoury and even corrupt characters that are the environment movement’s natural enemies.
+It’s also because the actions of Lynas and other leading ecomodernists have consistently been marked by a disturbing lack of integrity, an extreme animosity towards other environmentalists, and a willingness to ally themselves with unsavoury and even corrupt characters that are the environment movement’s natural enemies.